These questions remain unanswered after video exposed police beating Tyre Nichols

 In the pole surveillance footage, 10 people are seen on camera at one point.

+The identity of the seventh officer is still unknown.
+It isn’t clear which officers may be charged and whether the charges will be departmental or criminal.

+On Monday, Memphis Fire Department announced that three officials – two of its EMTs and a lieutenant – had been fired.

-On Friday, Shelby County Sheriff Floyd Bonner Jr. announced that two of its deputies were also on the scene and that they had been “relieved of duty” while an “internal investigation” into their actions is under way.
+This comes after Shelby County Sheriff Floyd Bonner Jr. announced on Friday that two of its deputies were also on the scene and that they had been “relieved of duty” while an “internal investigation” into their actions is under way.

 The identities of those deputies was not released and it is not clear what part they may have played in the fatal incident.